ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## formatQuery

-Returns a formatted version of the given SQL query.
+Returns a formatted, possibly multi-line, version of the given SQL query.

 **Syntax**